 It’s important to recognise that school budgets and teacher workloads are barriers to training itself.
 Teachers are already time-pressured, and it can be tough to schedule training sessions without extending their working day even further – and tight budgets are understandably a factor, as effective training can come at a cost.

-The edtech market is recognising these challenges, with some education technology providers having responded by developing training solutions that can break down these barriers.
+The edtech market is recognising these challenges, with some education technology providers have responded by developing training solutions that can break down these barriers.

 Take Learn Promethean, for example – Learn Promethean is a freely accessible online platform that helps teachers to get the most out of their Promethean ActivPanel and accompanying software, ActivInspire and ClassFlow.